 - Locate that customer, whether online or offline

-- Reach out to the customer by running targeted ads on social media, and use Google AdWords to bid on keywords your target customers are searching.
+- Reach out to the customer by running targeted ads on social media, and use Google AdWords to bid on keywords your target customers are searching for.

 If you search “diets online,” for instance, the top sponsored result is often a diet membership site or weekly meal delivery service.
 These companies are positioning themselves exactly where their customers are looking.